econ-ark/HARK/Documentation/overview/ARKitecture.md

 # ARKitecture of Econ-ARK

-This document guides you through the structure of econ-ark and explain the main ingredients.
-Note that it does not explain _how_ to use it.
-For this, please follow the example notebooks which you can find on the left.
+This document guides you through the structure of Econ-ARK, and explains the main ingredients.
+Note that it does not explain _how_ to use it---for this, please follow the example notebooks which you can find on the left.

-[Econ-ark](https://github.com/econ-ark) contains the three main repositories [HARK](https://github.com/econ-ark/HARK), [DemARK](https://github.com/econ-ark/DEMARK), and [REMARK](https://github.com/econ-ark/REMARK).
+[Econ-ARK](https://github.com/econ-ark) contains the three main repositories [HARK](https://github.com/econ-ark/HARK), [DemARK](https://github.com/econ-ark/DEMARK), and [REMARK](https://github.com/econ-ark/REMARK).
 On top of that, the [website](https://econ-ark.org/) combines all of them.
 Hence, if you want to find a notebook search them in [materials](https://econ-ark.org/materials).

 - [HARK](https://github.com/econ-ark/HARK): Includes the source code as well as some example notebooks.
 - [DemARK](https://github.com/econ-ark/DemARK): Here you can find *Dem*onstrations of tools, AgentTypes, and ModelClasses.